chartshq/generator-muze/README.md

 # generator-muze

-A Yeoman generator to scaffold a basic app with MuzeJS.
+A Yeoman generator to scaffold a basic app with [Muzejs](https://github.com/chartshq/muze).

 ## Installation